Just the FAQ's

 We usually start with 30 minutes unless the student has some experience or plays more than one instrument.

-Q: What programs or paths are available?
+Q: What programs are available?

 Regardless of which path you choose, you’ll recieve weekly private music lessons on the instrument of your choice.
 Same time and instructor every week.